TheSoftwareHouse/rad-modules-docs/docs/index.md

 Our modules are fully configurable so you can change things you want or things you don't need.

 If you want to read more about our RAD modules please check the description of each module.

+In case of issues feel free to add a new issue on our github.